klmhsb42/wiki-translate/requests/setup.md

 <img src="https://github.com/syncloud/stuff/blob/master/demo/20200415/frames/37.png" alt="" width="400"/>

-If you can not access the device user interface by your URL, there is probably a so called “DNS rebind protection” in your router settings.
+If you can not access the device user interface by your URL, there is probably a so called [DNS rebind protection](https://github.com/syncloud/platform/wiki/External-access) in your router settings.
 Please browse to the web interface of your router and check for DNS rebind protection under your network settings.
-Add an exception for the domain Syncloud dot it.
+Add an exception for the domain https://syncloud.it.
 Now, you should be able to access your device by your URL.
 If not, please contact our support.

 ---

 <img src="https://github.com/syncloud/stuff/blob/master/demo/20200415/frames/38.png" alt="" width="400"/>

-Now, you can make your device accessible from extern, if you want.
+Now, you can make your device [accessible from extern](https://github.com/syncloud/platform/wiki/External-access), if you want.
 For that, you must find out if you have version 4 or version 6 of IP address.

 ---